It is estimated that up to 1 in 10 Australians will have a seizure at some stage in their life but not all of these are diagnosed as epilepsy.

 Seizures usually involve temporary changes in behaviour and movement.
 They are mostly unpredictable.
 This means the doctor will rarely see their patient’s seizure and sometimes epilepsy can be difficult to diagnose.

-There are a number of common events that can mimic or be confused with seizures, and vice versa.
+There are also a number of common events that can mimic or be confused with seizures, and vice versa.

 Here we discuss some common medical events that can be mistaken for seizures.